eliezio/log4j-test/README.md

 ## Usage

-At API level, the test application uses both SLF4J and Log4j APIs.
-Similarly, in the runtime classpath both `log4j-core` and `logback-classic` are present.
+The test application uses both SLF4J and Log4j at API and implementation levels.
-To prove the statements above, we just need to run application with and without `log4j-to-slf4j` in the RT classpath.
+A command line switch allows you to run the application in two different modes, either including or excluding the `Log4j-to-slf4j` module.

 Either way, it uses both APIs to log a message that would exploit the Log4Shell vulnerability using the TrendMicro's "Log4j Vulnerability Tester" to check if the ethical exploit has succeeded.